Virtualization-projects/panamax-ui-wiki/FAQs.md

 # Frequently Asked Questions

-##### Can I use private images to build apps in Panamax, while I am still in stealth mode?
+##### Can I use private registries and private images to build apps in Panamax?

-Sure you can.
-To have a private image, you need to 'panamax ssh' into the coreos vm, and then build the private image locally there.
-Then when you search Panamax, you will see your private image.
-Now, you can use that private image to build your stealth application.
+Although we don't search private docker registries, you can use them in Panamax.
+To use a private image, first enter the CoreOS host with `$ panamax ssh` and pull your image using the docker pull command.
+After pulling the image, you can search for your image directly in Panamax.
+It will show up as a 'Local' image.
+You can now use it to build your application and template.

 ##### Are the templates I create in Panamax exposed to the public?
 My start-up is in Stealth Mode.